MeteoSwiss/opendata-forecast-data/README.md

 #### 2.4.1 Vertical Grid

-The vertical grid above the surface is a height-based coordinate system that follows the terrain and is divided into multiple layers.
-The closer the layer is to the surface, the narrower the layers are, as shown in the image below.
+The vertical grid above the surface is a height-based coordinate system that describes terrain-following model levels.
+The closer the levels are to the surface, the narrower the layers they define, as shown in the image below.
+The model levels gradually change into levels of constant height as the distance from the surface increases.
-The so-called half levels align with vertical grid points, while the full levels represent an averaged value over a vertical interval.
+Each grid box is delimmited at the top and bottom by so-called half levels of the grid, while the full levels are aligned with the center of the grid box.
+The vertical grid uses a Lorenz-type staggering, meaning that some parameters are defined at full levels and others, e.g. the vertical velocity `W`, at full levels.
 There are 81 discrete half levels and 80 full levels in our data.
+The levels are numbered from top to bottom.

 <div align=center>
 <img src="Images/VerticalLayers.png" width="550"/>

 Illustration of ICON's vertical levels, Working with the ICON Model 2024, Figure 3.2
 </div>

+In addition to the vertical grid above the surface (half and full levels), there is also a grid below the land surface to describe parameters as the soil temperature for example.
+In the provided model data, some variables are also defined on a surface (e.g. total precipitation), or at a specific height above ground (e.g. temperature at 2m).
+To determine the vertical positioning of a parameter and the units corresponding to the vertical surface type, inspect the GRIB2 key `typeOfLevel`:

+* `generalVertical`: half levels (-)

+* `generalVerticalLayer`: full levels (-)

+* `depthBelowLandLayer`: depth below surface (m)

+* `surface`: ground or water surface (-)

+* `heightAboveGround`: specific height above ground (m)

 Most parameters are stored on full vertical levels, while some — such as the vertical velocity `W` — are stored on half (staggered) levels.
 To determine the vertical positioning of a parameter, inspect the GRIB2 key `typeOfLevel`: